“Thrifting” is my favorite hobby.

 Step #4: Dress appropriately.

-If you don’t quite have my eye when it comes to fit, you’ll need to be prepared to try on things, since most of the items in thrift and consignment shops are final sale.
+If you don’t have an experienced eye when it comes to fit, you’ll need to be prepared to try on things, since most of the items in thrift and consignment shops are final sale.
 It’s important to wear something that is easy to get in and out of in the dressing room.
-I’ve seen women wearing just a pair of leggings and a tank top so they can slip things on in the aisles to check the fit.
+I’ve seen women wearing just a pair of leggings and a tank top so they can slip things on and off in the aisles.
+(I used to do this myself every year at the Barney’s Warehouse Annual Sale!)

-And even I, the stiletto-loving queen, always wear flats or sneakers when I go thrifting.
+And even I, the stiletto queen, wear flats or sneakers when I go thrifting.
 Comfort is key.

 Step #5: Have patience.

 The real key to scoring big at thrift and consignment shops is to take your time and be patient.
-As I mentioned above in Step #2, you have to go through each and every piece…every single rack.
+As I mentioned above, you have to go through each and every piece…every single rack.
 This is how you find the good stuff.

 Sometimes the store racks are so jammed full that it’s hard to shop.
 But don’t let this derail you.
 No matter how hard it is to sift through, just remember that Sophia Amoruso, founder of NastyGal, found a Chanel jacket in a thrift store for $8 and then turned around and sold it for $1,000!